-Measure Title 8 Longer Trains and Platforms at Mussell burgh Rail Station Definition Key Intervention This measure inco assessment: prporates measures 2b and 2c from the Encourage use of public transport to and from Musselburgh resulting in a reduction of road traffic within the a.
-Constructio strategic an n of micro-simulation traffic model of the Id local road network Musselburgh AQMA. b.
-Air quality mitigation n dispersion modelling of traffic-related neasures c.
-Increase th at Musselbu e capacity of the train and train station urgh.
-Responsible author ity and other partners Powers to be used East Lothian Cou Planning and Po Government ncil - Road Services, Development, licy, Abellio, Network Rail, Scottish Voluntary
+Measure Title 8 Longer Trains and Platforms at Musselburgh Rail Station Definition Key Intervention This measure incorporates measures 2b and 2c from the assessment: Encourage use of public transport to and from Musselburgh resulting in a reduction of road traffic within the Musselburgh AQMA.
+Construction of micro-simulation traffic model of the strategic and local road network b.
+Air quality dispersion modelling of traffic-related mitigation measures c.
+Increase th at Musselbo e capacity of the train and train station urgh.
+Responsible author ity and other partners Powers to be used East Lothian Council - Road Services, Development, Planning and Policy, Abellio, Network Rail, Scottish Government Voluntary